Wivey Action on Climate & Environment covers Wiveliscombe and the 10 Parishes area and welcomes all at our meetings.

 We had expert speakers from the Met Office in January 2015 and from the University of Exeter in July 2016.
 We organised hustings for the general elections in 2015 and 2017 and have held many other well-attended meetings, with speakers and film shows - some organised with neighbouring groups.

-Projects have included promoting energy saving at home, giving away free LED light bulbs (funded by local solar power), collecting information on inspriring green homes in the area, lobbying our MP and launching a pledge for climate action.
+Projects have included promoting energy saving at home, giving away free LED light bulbs (funded by returns from local solar power), collecting information on inspriring green homes in the area, lobbying our MP and launching a pledge for climate action.

 We also organise local visits, which have included a highly insulated near Passive House, new hydro-power scheme and a wind turbine.